marcinjahn/technology-notebook/src/docs/meta/cv.md

 ### Languages/Runtimes

-- .NET C# - I've worked on various projects based on .NET, ranging from simple console apps and web APIS, through microservices, running in the cloud (on Azure or Kubernetes), to desktop applications built with the WPF framework.
+- .NET C# - I've worked on various projects based on .NET, ranging from simple console apps and web APIs (ASP.NET Core), through microservices, running in the cloud (on Azure or Kubernetes), to desktop applications built with the WPF framework.
 - NodeJS - I've been using NodeJS for various applications, such as CLI apps or web APIs (Express and Fastify)